A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 The Joshua Hempsted House went up around 1678, and at this time was the birthplace of Joshua Hempsted the second.

-His diary would prove to be one of the most reliable documents for life in colonial New England, detailing the life of his slave Adam Jackson, who lived on the property for more than 30 years.
+His diary would prove to be one of the most reliable documents for life in colonial New England.
+In particular, it detailed the life of the enslaved Adam Jackson, who lived on the property for more than 30 years.

 Something unique about this clapboard building is the main facade’s left gable, which projects out from the main block to create a vestibule.